One or more of my PDTs isn't building, even though the trigger value should have changed.

 - The state of the regenerator overall for the failing PDT's connection.

-For both of these items, we'll start in the Persistent Derived Tables section of the Admin panel and then dig deeper as necessary.
+For both of these items, we'll start in the Persistent Derived Tables page of the Admin menu and then dig deeper as necessary.

 Checking the State of the PDT

 Check the following things to make sure the PDT is able to build:

 - Is there an error listed for the PDT?
-A SQL syntax error in either the trigger value or the derived table itself will show up in red on the Persistent Derived Tables page.
-You can click the LookML button to open the LookML file for the PDT and fix any errors.
+A SQL syntax error in either the trigger value or the derived table itself will show up in red on the PDT page, or, for 7.6 and later, in the Failure Details box in the PDT Details three-dot menu option.
+You can click the LookML button or, for 7.6 and later, the Go to LookML button in the More Options three-dot menu, to open the LookML file for the PDT and fix any errors.

 - Is the PDT marked as a

-triggertype PDT in the Type column on the Persistent Derived Tables page?
+triggertype PDT in the Type, or, for 7.6 and later, Persistence Type column on the PDT page?
 PDTs of type

 persistrebuild only when a user requests the table and are not built by the regenerator.
 A PDT will listen to a trigger only if it uses a

 sql_trigger_valueor a datagroup trigger.

 - Has the trigger value actually changed?
-The most recent trigger value change is shown on the Persistent Derived Tables page.
+The most recent trigger value change is shown on the PDT page, or, for 7.6 and later, in the PDT Details option in the More Options three-dot menu.
 Getting the

-sql_trigger_valueSQL from the view and running that in SQL Runner can help confirm whether there is a new trigger value that should have prompted a change.
+sql_trigger_valueSQL from the view and running that in SQL Runner can confirm whether there is a new trigger value that should have prompted a change.

 Checking the State of the Regenerator